spatie/laravel-resource-links/docs/links/actions.md

 ---
 title: Actions
-weight: 4
+weight: 3
 ---

-Next to controller, you can also add actions to an links group:
+Next to controllers, you can also add actions to an links group:

 ``` php
 class UserResource extends JsonResource